-12. John Mischler Butcher Shop (54 North Main St.) One of the early town buildings was the Butcher Shop, constructed in 1875.
+JACOB KECK, SR. COLFAX PIONEER ERECTED THE BRECK RULLDING CIRCA 1865 ASA TRADING POST DEDICATED 12.
+John Mischler Butcher Shop (54 North Main St.) One of the early town buildings was the Butcher Shop, constructed in 1875.

-13. Monitor (N. Main & Depot St., median) Monitor (water cannon) sits in an island median at the intersection of N. Main & Depot St. It was used in hydraulic mining only a few miles East of town, at Gold Run.
+13. Monitor (N. Main & Depot St., median) Monitor (water cannon) sits in an island median at the intersection of N. Main & Depot St. It is similar to those used in hydraulic mining only a few miles East of town, at Gold Run.